COURSE SYLLABUS

 Possess a sound understanding of the branches of educational psychology and teaching and learning theory.

-Have conducted research into the application of some educational models to educational practice.
+Have conducted research into the application of some educational models pertaining to educational practice.

 Have developed a lesson plan by applying a knowledge of teaching models, instructional modifications, accommodations for individual learners, and assessment.